May 12, 2023

 Race

-Specifically, capitalization of the world Black.
+Specifically, capitalization of the word Black.

 The AP Stylebook, which most media outlets use, began calling for capitalizing Black in 2020 anytime writers were referring to a race, culture, or ethnicity.
 They also offered the guidance not to capitalize white.
 AP justifies its decision by noting that Black refers to a shared sense of identity, community, and history of people of the African diaspora.
 Meanwhile, "White people generally do not share the same history and culture, or the experience of being discriminated against because of skin color."
 They also noted that "capitalizing the term white, as is done by white supremacists, risks subtly conveying legitimacy to such beliefs."